 Techniques to improve your complaining skills!

-But in the meantime here are just three tips to start you off!
+But in the meantime here are three more tips:

 For lots of help, consumer laws, advice and templates GET THE BOOK!
 How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS!